Dancing the Charleston into Super Tuesday

 That's great, Pete.
 Just swell.
 He then immediately pivoted back to a question that actually matters in this election and shifted to talking about health care and how Sanders' position on eliminating private insurance is radical and even goes further than many of the foreign countries Bernie holds up as models:

-In a properly run debate, the candidates shouldn't have to contort themselves to have an opportunity to speak about the defining issues of the day."What is a radical idea is completely eliminating all private insurance.
+"What is a radical idea is completely eliminating all private insurance.
 And part of how you know it is, is that no industrialized country has gone that far.
 He and I both like to talk about Denmark, for example.
 But even in Denmark, they have not abolished the possibility of private insurance.
 So this is an idea that goes further than what is acceptable in Denmark the country, let alone imagining how that's going to fly in Denmark, South Carolina."

 Just 'cause you feel it, doesn't mean it's there -- Radiohead